saeed-sufi/beyhagh/README.md

 * By including `font-display: swap` in your @font-face style, you can avoid FOIT in most modern browsers.

 * Add `rel="noopener"` or `rel="noreferrer"` to any external links to improve performance and prevent security vulnerabilities.

+## Optimization

+* An object cache is a way of storing data from the database in memory, to prevent unnecessary queries on the database.